New to ECM? Start with our beginner’s guide to Eight Constitution Medicine.

 What “Signature Disease” Actually Means in ECM

-Eight Constitution Medicine (ECM), a system founded by Dr. Dowon Kuon in 1965, holds that every person is born with one of eight fixed arrangements of the five viscera and six bowels (五臟六腑).
-Each arrangement has a strongest organ and a weakest one, and the relative imbalance between them defines the constitution.
+Eight Constitution Medicine (ECM), a system developed by Korean physician Dowon Kuon in the latter half of the twentieth century, holds that every person is born with one of eight fixed arrangements of the five viscera and six bowels (五臟六腑).
+Each arrangement has a most dominant organ and a most recessive one, and the relative imbalance between them defines the constitution.
 In a healthy person, this imbalance is moderate — what ECM calls adequate imbalance.
-When the gap widens beyond a certain threshold, disease appears, and it appears along predictable lines.
+When the gap widens beyond a certain threshold, disease appears, and it tends to appear along predictable lines.

-Hepatonia has the liver as its strongest organ and the lungs as its weakest.
+Hepatonia has a strong (dominant) liver and a weak (recessive) lung.
 The liver’s exceptional capacity for storage and detoxification is normally an advantage — these patients tolerate dietary indiscretions and toxins better than most.
 But when the storage tendency becomes excessive, energy and substance accumulate to the point where the body cannot release them.
 Essential hypertension in young adults is disproportionately a Hepatonia phenomenon, and so is the paradoxical case of fatty liver developing in a strict vegetarian.

 The more unusual signature is psychiatric.
 When Hepatonia patients adopt the very vegetable-and-fish diet that mainstream medicine prescribes for hypertension, some develop unpleasant auditory hallucinations, paranoid ideation, or grandiose delusions.
-Intravenous glucose can trigger shock or coma in this constitution.
-The management principle is the opposite of intuition: eat meat, sweat regularly through warm baths or exercise, and recognize your own constitutional pattern.
+ECM clinical reports also describe unusually strong reactions to intravenous glucose in this constitution.
+The management principle is the opposite of intuition: favor meat, sweat regularly through warm baths or exercise, and recognize your own constitutional pattern.

 Cholecystonia (목음체질): Bowel Dysfunction and Alcohol Dependence

-In Cholecystonia, the gallbladder is the strongest organ and the large intestine the weakest.
-Digestion itself is rarely the problem — these patients eat well and absorb well — but the colon is short, weak, and easily disturbed.
+In Cholecystonia, the gallbladder is the dominant organ and the large intestine the most recessive.
+Digestion itself is rarely the problem — these patients eat well and absorb well — but the colon is constitutionally weak and easily disturbed.
 Chronic loose stools, frequent defecation, and persistent periumbilical discomfort are the classic complaints.
 The signature pattern is a paradox: a strong appetite combined with a fragile bowel.

-Alcohol dependence is the other signature vulnerability.
-The same hepatobiliary capacity that lets Cholecystonia patients metabolize alcohol well also makes them prone to drinking more before feeling consequences — a dangerous combination.
+A tendency toward alcohol dependence is the other signature vulnerability.
+The same hepatobiliary capacity that lets Cholecystonia patients metabolize alcohol comfortably can also let them drink more before feeling consequences — a risky combination.
 Counterintuitively, meat-based meals tend to stabilize the bowel when symptoms flare.

 Pulmotonia (금양체질): Atopic Dermatitis, Leukemia, Parkinson’s, Cerebellar Atrophy

-Pulmotonia has the strongest lung and the weakest liver.
-Because the liver’s detoxification capacity is constitutionally limited, this constitution is the most sensitive to meat, processed foods, synthetic medications, and food additives.
-The signature childhood presentation is severe atopic dermatitis — skin so inflamed it takes on an elephant-hide texture — often appearing in children fed meat-heavy diets.
+Pulmotonia has a strong lung and a weak liver.
+Because the liver’s detoxification capacity is constitutionally limited, this constitution is among the most sensitive to meat, processed foods, synthetic medications, and food additives.
+The signature childhood presentation is severe atopic dermatitis — skin so inflamed it can take on a coarse, thickened texture — often appearing in children fed meat-heavy diets.

-The more sobering signature diseases appear in adulthood: myelogenous leukemia, Parkinson’s disease, dementia, and cerebellar atrophy.
-The shared thread is a vulnerability to neurotoxic and immunologic burdens that the underpowered liver cannot clear.
-The management principle is uncompromising: complete elimination of meat is the foundation, not a recommendation.
+The more sobering signature conditions appear in adulthood: myelogenous leukemia, Parkinson’s disease, dementia, and cerebellar atrophy.
+The shared thread, in ECM’s reading, is a vulnerability to neurotoxic and immunologic burdens that the constitutionally weak liver clears less readily.
+The management principle is correspondingly strict: avoidance of meat is the cornerstone of management for this constitution, not an optional adjustment.

 Colonotonia (금음체질): Progressive Muscular Atrophy, Parkinson’s, Dementia

-Colonotonia shares the weak liver of Pulmotonia, but the strongest organ is the large intestine rather than the lung.
-The signature disease — progressive muscular atrophy — has a striking clinical signature: it typically begins in the right leg and ascends upward, without sensory loss or paralysis in the strict neurological sense, but with progressive muscular wasting that eventually prevents walking.
+Colonotonia shares the weak liver of Pulmotonia, but the dominant organ is the large intestine rather than the lung — and in ECM the over-functioning large intestine, a Fu (bowel) organ, is the clinical center of this constitution.
+The signature disease — progressive muscular atrophy — has a striking clinical course: it often begins in one leg and ascends, typically without sensory loss, but with progressive muscular wasting that can eventually impair walking.
+This neurological vulnerability was identified by Dowon Kuon and has been echoed by subsequent ECM clinicians; it is established within ECM, though not confirmed by mainstream research.

-The triggers are remarkably specific in clinical observation: excessive meat consumption, cold-water bathing, and episodes of severe anger.
+The triggers reported in clinical observation are remarkably specific: excessive meat consumption, cold-water bathing, and episodes of severe anger.
 Patients often recall a clear inciting period — months of dietary indulgence, a new cold-bathing habit, or a prolonged conflict — before symptoms began.
-Removing the three triggers and treating constitutionally is the only effective approach I have seen.
+Removing those triggers and treating constitutionally is the most effective approach I have seen.

-Pancreotonia has the strongest spleen-pancreas and the weakest kidneys.
+Pancreotonia has a strong spleen-pancreas axis and weak kidneys.
 The stomach runs hot, the appetite is robust, and the metabolism is efficient — until it isn’t.
-Type 2 diabetes is the signature disease, and the trigger is almost always stimulating foods and herbs, especially ginseng, which is widely sold as a tonic in Korea but functions as a stomach-heat amplifier in this constitution.
+Early-onset type 2 diabetes is the signature disease, and the trigger is typically stimulating foods and herbs, especially ginseng, which is widely sold as a tonic in Korea but functions as a stomach-heat amplifier in this constitution.

-The second signature condition is unexplained infertility in otherwise healthy women — three or more years of trying without conception, with no identifiable pathology.
-ECM attributes this to the constitutionally weak kidneys, since traditional theory holds that the kidneys govern reproductive essence.
-Barley as a staple grain, avoidance of stimulating spices and tonics, and supplementation appropriate to the kidney weakness are the standard management.
+The second signature condition is difficulty conceiving in otherwise healthy women — several years of trying without conception and with no identifiable pathology — though difficulty conceiving has several constitutional routes and is not unique to Pancreotonia.
+ECM attributes the Pancreotonia version to the constitutionally weak kidneys, since classical theory holds that the kidneys govern reproductive essence.
+Barley as a staple grain, avoidance of stimulating spices and tonics, and support appropriate to the kidney weakness are the standard management.

 Gastrotonia (토음체질): Vitiligo and Penicillin Shock

-Gastrotonia is the rarest of the eight constitutions, and its signature reactions reflect that rarity.
+Gastrotonia is one of the rarest of the eight constitutions, and its signature reactions reflect that rarity.
 Vitiligo — patchy depigmentation of the skin — appears in this constitution more often than in any other.
 The more dangerous signature is anaphylactic reaction to penicillin.
-The reaction is rare in absolute terms (roughly one in 100,000 to 200,000 doses), but Gastrotonia accounts for a disproportionate share of the cases.
-The WHO’s historical caution about penicillin use was, in ECM’s view, essentially a caution about this constitution.
+The reaction is rare in absolute terms, but in ECM’s reading Gastrotonia accounts for a disproportionate share of the cases.
+The historical caution around penicillin use was, in ECM’s reading, essentially a caution about this constitution.

 Renotonia (수양체질): Heatstroke and Chronic Constipation

-Renotonia has the strongest kidneys and the weakest spleen-pancreas.
+Renotonia has strong kidneys and a weak spleen-pancreas.
 Sweating depletes this constitution rather than refreshing it — when these patients sweat heavily, their energy collapses.
 Heatstroke is therefore disproportionately a Renotonia event, especially during summer outdoor work.

 The second signature is chronic constipation, but with a twist: a bowel movement every three to seven days is not necessarily pathological for this constitution.
-The colon is long, the food intake is modest, and the transit time is naturally slow.
+Food intake is modest and transit time is naturally slow, and these patients typically tolerate the long interval comfortably.
 ECM aims for a movement every other day as a reasonable target, recommends small meals with adequate rest afterward, and advises against barley and pork.
+High-fiber regimens, often prescribed for constipation, tend to worsen matters here.
 Swimming is the recommended exercise because it avoids sweat-driven depletion.

 Vesicotonia (수음체질): Gastroptosis and Lymphocytic Leukemia

-Vesicotonia has the strongest bladder and the weakest stomach.
-The stomach is small, cold, and prone to becoming displaced downward — gastroptosis, where the stomach sags below the umbilicus, is the signature structural condition.
-The cause is almost always overeating relative to constitutional capacity.
+Vesicotonia has a strong bladder system and a weak stomach.
+The stomach is constitutionally weak, cold-tending, and prone to sagging downward — gastroptosis, where the stomach descends below the umbilicus, is the signature structural condition.
+The driver is almost always overeating relative to constitutional capacity.
 The other signature is lymphocytic leukemia, reflecting a deeper hematologic vulnerability.

 The management principle for Vesicotonia is simple but easily violated: eat small amounts, frequently, and never push past comfort.
 The constitutional gift is extraordinary efficiency in extracting nutrition from modest intake.
-Overriding that gift with volume eating is what produces the signature disease.
+Overriding that gift with volume eating is what tends to produce the signature disease.

 How to Use the Signature Disease Concept Without Misusing It

 In clinical practice, the signature diseases function as a probability map, not a verdict.
 When a young patient presents with essential hypertension, Hepatonia is worth ruling in or out.
 When a child has severe atopic dermatitis unresponsive to standard care, Pulmotonia is worth investigating.
-When a previously healthy man develops ascending right-leg weakness, Colonotonia deserves consideration — and the history of recent meat consumption, cold exposure, or prolonged anger becomes diagnostically relevant.
+When a previously healthy man develops ascending leg weakness, Colonotonia deserves consideration — and a history of recent heavy meat consumption, cold exposure, or prolonged anger becomes diagnostically relevant.

 The signature disease list also functions in reverse.
 A Pulmotonia diagnosis in a healthy adult is not a prediction of leukemia or Parkinson’s; it is a map of where preventive attention should be concentrated.
 The constitutional template is fixed at birth, but whether it tips into excessive imbalance depends on decades of diet, environment, emotional life, and medical choices.
 Most members of every constitution never develop their signature disease.